rbuurma/rise-2015/Rise_assignment_6.md

 + TitleAdverbs - Adverbs in the title.
 ****

 Note that your spreadsheet program is already a type of data visualization, though a very general and not especially useful one for our current goal of exploring this .
 What we need is a way to easily select one or a few of the columns and visualize their values.
-To do this, we will use a few simple technologies.

 ### Step 2: Google Fusion Tables